Adapting to Misspecification: Examples

-Though the realized value of $Y_U$ is nearly twice as large as that of $Y_R$, the two estimators are not statistically distinguishable from one another at the 5\% level.
-Hence, a conventional pre-test suggests ignoring the perils of negative weights and confining attention to $Y_R$ on account of its substantially increased precision.
-Like $Y_R$, GMM exhibits a standard error roughly 35\% below that of $Y_U$.
-Consequently, relying solely on the convex-weighted but highly inefficient estimator $Y_U$ exposes the researcher to a large worst-case adaptation regret of 145\%.
+Both $Y_R$ and $Y_{R,GMM}$ exhibit standard errors roughly 35\% below that of $Y_U$.
+Consequently, relying solely on the convex-weighted estimator $Y_U$ exposes the researcher to a large worst-case adaptation regret of 145\%.
+Though the realized value of $Y_U$ is nearly twice as large as that of $Y_{R,GMM}$, the two estimators are not statistically distinguishable from one another at the 5\% level.
+Hence, a conventional pre-test suggests ignoring the perils of negative weights and confining attention to $Y_{R,GMM}$ on account of its substantially increased precision.
+The worst case MSE of the pre-test estimator, which exhibits a hump shaped risk profile similar to that depicted in Figure \ref{fig:pre_test}, is 87\% higher than the MSE $\sigma_U^2$ of $Y_U$.
+Pre-testing also yields sizable worst-case adaptation regret reflecting the possibility that the test selects the inefficient $Y_U$ when $b=0$.

-In contrast to the pre-test, both the optimally adaptive estimator and its soft-thresholding approximation place substantial weight $w(T_O)$ on the convex estimator, yielding estimates roughly 60\% of the way towards $Y_U$ from GMM.
-This phenomenon owes to the fact that with $T_O=-1.7$ both estimators detect the presence of a non-trivial amount of bias in $Y_R$.
-We can easily compute the soft-thresholding bias estimate from the figures reported in the table as $(-1.7+.64)\times0.001\approx -.001$, suggesting that $Y_R$ exhibits a bias of nearly 40\%.
-Balancing this bias against the estimator's increased precision leads the soft-thresholding estimator to essentially split the difference between the convex and non-convex weighted estimators, which yields a near optimal worst case adaptation regret of 46\%.
+In contrast to the pre-test estimator, both the optimally adaptive estimator and its soft-thresholding approximation place substantial weight $w(T_O)$ on the convex estimator, yielding estimates roughly 60\% of the way towards $Y_U$ from $Y_{R,GMM}$.
+This phenomenon owes to the fact that with $T_O=-1.75$ both estimators detect the presence of a non-trivial amount of bias in $Y_R$.
+We can easily compute the soft-thresholding bias estimate from the figures reported in the table as $(-1.75+.64)\times-0.77\times0.14\approx 0.12$, suggesting that $Y_{R,GMM}$ exhibits a bias of roughly 50\%.
+Balancing this bias against the estimator's increased precision leads the soft-thresholding estimator to essentially split the difference between the convex and non-convex weighted estimators.